atarashansky/useful_code_snippets/README.md

     }
     return output
 ```
-## Converting a scipy sparse adjacency matrix to a k-nearest neighbor matrix
+## Converting a scipy sparse adjacency matrix to a k-nearest neighbor graph
 Given a large, `scipy.sparse` adjacency matrix (representing a graph), we want to convert it to a k-nearest neighbor graph without needing to densify the data.
 I also provide a function (`sparse_knn_ks`) to convert the graph to a k-nearest neighbor graph with variable k.

 Parameters: